dgaron/MiniMFE/README.md

 * This is semantically the same as the original version
 * Replaces the computation macros with their corresponding definitions
 * Uses a decrementing loop counter for the outer loop which improves readability

+### verbose
+* This version will print the reads and writes to the H and T structures to aid in observing the memory access pattern

+### Nmem
+* This version allocates only N+1 memory for H by overwriting values that are no longer needed